coin collecting guide

 5. Start with common dates in high grade.
 A common-date Morgan in MS-65 teaches you more about grading than a hundred problem-ridden key dates.
 Build your eye on affordable, well-struck examples before chasing keys.

-Key resource: The PCGS PhotoGrade Online tool shows side-by-side photos of coins at every grade point — it’s the fastest way to calibrate your grading eye for free.
+Key resource: The PCGS PhotoGrade Online tool shows side-by-side photos of coins at every grade point — the fastest way to calibrate your grading eye for free.
 Use our Coin Grading Simulator to practice before you buy.

 Storing and Preserving Your Collection